cloudflare/json-schema-tools/workspaces/doca/README.md

 Currently, the only theme available is the `@cloudflare/doca-default-theme` from this same repository.
 For now, it simply displays the getting started text and the processed schemas.
-We will be gradually making this into a proper theme, but it can serve as a debuggging aid for anyone using the underlying tools or wishing to build their own theme from scratch.
+We will be gradually making this into a proper theme, but it can serve as a debugging aid for anyone using the underlying tools or wishing to build their own theme from scratch.

 The older public theme, `doca-bootstrap-theme`, only works with the older `doca` and not